k26rahul/html-games/ludo/Achex/README.md

 - **The Password Myth:** The authentication step requires a `passwd` field, but it is completely non-functional.
 Achex allows duplicate usernames and accepts any password.
 Our class automatically handles this handshake behind the scenes.
 - **Public and Unencrypted:** Any data sent over Achex is readable by anyone listening on the server. **This is why Achex is intended to be used in tandem with `SecureGroup.js**`, which encrypts your payloads using AES-GCM _before_ they are sent over the Achex network.
 - **Idle Kicks:** Achex aggressively disconnects idle sessions.
 This wrapper automatically runs a background heartbeat (ping) every 25 seconds to keep your connection alive.
+- **Network Instability:** Connections over public websockets can drop unexpectedly.
+This wrapper includes a customizable auto-reconnect feature to seamlessly restore the session without requiring a page reload.

 ## Core Concepts